avanwouwe/citadel-browser-agent/docs/install/wazuh.md

     <query type="trace,log,activity" level="info">(process == "sudo") or (process == "sessionlogoutd" and message contains "logout is complete.") or (process == "sshd") or (process == "tccd" and message contains "Update Access Record") or (message contains "SessionAgentNotificationCenter") or (process == "screensharingd" and message contains "Authentication") or (process == "securityd" and eventMessage contains "Session" and subsystem == "com.apple.securityd") or (process == "citadel-browser-agent" and message beginsWith "browser agent : ")</query>
   </localfile>
 ```
+> **Note**
+> If you change the log level be sure to update the `config.logging.shipLevel` configuration, to ensure that the Event Dashboard shows the correct events.
+For more information see [logging configuration](/config/logging-reporting).
+{: .note }

 ### Windows
 If you haven't already done so, install the [Citadel agent](/install/windows) that Citadel needs to communicate the events outside browser sandbox.